Mercado Pago MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it checks the LIVE operational status of the Open Finance provider, distinguishing from the connection-specific `openfinance_get_item_status`.
-The verb 'checks' and resource 'provider status' are specific and unambiguous.
+The description clearly states it checks the LIVE operational status of the Open Finance provider, distinguishing it from the sibling tool `openfinance_get_item_status` which checks your own connection.
+The verb 'checks' and resource 'provider status' are specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.